ibm-watson-data-lab/shopping-list-polymer-pouchdb/README.md

 Want to take your Watson app to the next level?
 Looking to leverage Watson Brand assets?
 Join the [With Watson](https://www.ibm.com/watson/with-watson) program which provides exclusive brand, marketing, and tech resources to amplify and accelerate your Watson embedded commercial solution.

 ## Included components
-* [Cloudant NoSQL DB](https://console.ng.bluemix.net/catalog/services/cloudant-nosql-db): A fully managed data layer designed for modern web and mobile applications that leverages a flexible JSON schema.
+* [Cloudant NoSQL DB](https://console.ng.bluemix.net/catalog/services/cloudant-nosql-db): A fully-managed data layer designed for modern web and mobile applications that leverages a flexible JSON schema.
+Based on the open source Apache CouchDB, IBM Cloudant provides additional full text and geospatial capabilities.

 ## Featured technologies
 * [Polymer](https://www.polymer-project.org/): Libraries, tools, and patterns for building Progressive Web Apps using web platform features such as Web Components, Service Workers, and HTTP/2.